Skip to content

 Noting the above, the default value is -17 which should be a good compromise in 99% of cases.
 MA originally had it set the to EBU's standard value of -23 but then there were complaints from people finding the music too silent.

-The equalizer is bypassed when the value is set to 0 but in general, it is not recommended to turn off the volume normalization because there are so many different loudness levels, especially if music is played from different sources.
-MA uses an integrated loudness level based on the EBU-R128 standard and only adjusts gain of the entire track up or down so there is no compression of dynamic range.
-For that same reason of not losing dynamic range MA does not use a limiter and it's the user's responsibility to use sane values for the target level of the volume normalization.
+In general, it is not recommended to turn off the volume normalization because there are so many different loudness levels, especially if music is played from different sources.
+MA uses an integrated loudness level based on the EBU-R128 standard and only adjusts gain of the entire track up or down so there is no compression of dynamic range as long as you use a value low enough to keep headroom.
+MA's limiter is set to -1.5dB to prevent clipping.
+It's the user's responsibility to use sane values for the target level of the volume normalization, we recommend a value somewhere between -23 and -12 LUFS.
+The default value is set to -17 LUFS.

 If audio is only played from one single source (e.g. Deezer) and that audio source already has normalized its audio files, then its safe to disable normalization in MA.
 If audio is played from different sources or audio is not normalized at the source, it is highly recommended to leave normalization enabled for the best experience.